CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 A once-structured IS organization is not static.
 Business processes and environmental conditions are constantly changing, so that the IS organization has to be constantly reconsidered.
 For example, it should be examined whether the tasks and competencies within the security process were sufficiently clearly defined, but also whether the tasks planned could be carried out as planned.
 Above all, the following points are important:

 * Monitoring responsibilities during operation
- It must be regularly checked whether all responsibilities and responsibilities have been clearly assigned and that they are practicable.
+ It has to be checked on a regular basis, if all responsibilities and responsibilities have been clearly assigned and they are practicable.
 * Verification of compliance
  It must be checked regularly whether all processes and processes of the IS organization are used and implemented as planned.
 At the same time, it should be ensured that the established organizational structures for information security meet the requirements.
 * Assessment of the efficiency of processes and organizational regulations